Environmental Dependence of Type Ia Supernovae in Low-Redshift Galaxy Clusters: Introduction

 Of key importance is understanding the causation behind these correlations.
-The light curve or luminosity of a SN~Ia is surely not directly influenced by its host-galaxy stellar mass, for example.
+The light curve or luminosity of a SN~Ia is surely not directly influenced by its host-galaxy stellar mass, for example (as noted by \citet{2010MNRAS.406..782S}).
 Instead, presumably the local or host-galaxy environment is indirectly related to the kinds of white dwarf progenitor systems available to explode.
 The distributions of metallicity or age of the progenitor population may be the intermediaries that link the environment with the supernova explosion.
-There are already indications that the age of the stellar population (distinctly correlated with host-galaxy properties described above) may be the dominant factor in shaping the kinds of SNe~Ia that occur \citep{2019ApJ...874...32R,2020ApJ...896L...4R,2020ApJ...903...22L,2020ApJ...889....8K,2021MNRAS.506.3330W,2023MNRAS.520.6214W}.
+In fact, it has been noted for a long time that progenitor age may be the main driver of SN~Ia properties \citep{2010MNRAS.406..782S,2010AJ....140..804B,2011ApJ...740...92G}, and further studies have indicated that the age of the stellar population (distinctly correlated with host-galaxy properties described above) may be the dominant factor in shaping the kinds of SNe~Ia that occur \citep{2019ApJ...874...32R,2020ApJ...896L...4R,2020ApJ...903...22L,2020ApJ...889....8K,2021MNRAS.506.3330W,2023MNRAS.520.6214W}.

 While the physical causal mechanism may not yet be conclusively known, the empirical correlations between SNe~Ia and their host-galaxy (or smaller) scale environments are well established.
 It is intriguing to ask then whether these empirical correlations hold at even larger scales.
 Here we revisit the nature of SNe~Ia found in clusters of galaxies.